pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 And until we meet again,
 may God hold you in the palm of his hand."
 --Irish blessing, delivered to us at Southeast Graduation by Stephen Foster, really touches me for some reason

+"If we were vampires and death was a joke
+We'd go out on the sidewalk and smoke
+And laugh at all the lovers and their plans
+I wouldn't feel the need to hold your hand"
+--Jason Isbell, *If We Were Vampires*

+"Did she leave a trail of crumbs
+So you could find her when you're what you could become?
+Or did she know you well enough to realize that garden just won't grow?
+Oh no
+...
+You say love is hell, but it's the ghost of love that's made you such a mess
+Oh yes"
+--Jason Isbell, *Chaos and Clothes*

 <a class="anchor" id="J"></a>
 ### J